 Firefox does not have a force refresh option for single web pages.

-3. Empty cache and hard reload (Chrome and Edge)
+Empty The Cache and Perform a Hard Reload (Chrome and Edge)

 This is the nuclear option that brute forces the browser to scrub the page cache files (for the page you are on – not the site), then download everything from the servers

 When to use “empty cache and hard reload”